RealIndrit/star-citizen-tools/README.md

    * Decodes the QR session on screen, supports both folder directory and direct file directory

 2. Star Citizen Code brute-forcer
-   * Automatically generates codes and tryes them against the graphql enpoint
+   * Automatically generates codes and tries them against the graphql enpoint

 EXTRA: I will probably add more scripts in the future for stuff I find interresting

-DISCLAIMER: These tool is for educational purposes only, I DO NOT take any responsibilites of what you used them for!
+DISCLAIMER: These tool are shared for educational purposes only!
+I DO NOT take any responsibilites for the usage of these tools!